stefanil/play2-clickstart/README.md

 This Clickstartstart uses Play 2.1.4.

-## 1. Initialize the Application on CLoudbees
+## 1. Initialize the Application on Cloudbees

 This clickstart sets up a SBT build service, repository and a basic Play 2 Java application.